 When delivering the Art and Design curriculum at Newall Green Primary School, there is a key focus on teaching and building on skills and techniques.
 We intend for the children at Newall Green to receive a well balanced and varied exposure to the arts (see Appendix 2).
 We ensure that there is a variety of materials which are incorporated in art lessons and there is a clear progression of skills throughout each year group and through the school from EYFS to Year 6 which are planned using the progression of skills documents (see Appendix 2 and progression of skills supporting document).
 Where appropriate, Art is linked to class topics and explored in whole school themed weeks/days.
 Assessment for learning is used to assess children’s understanding at various points during the lesson, and used to help plan next steps.
 Challenge and support are given where necessary to ensure that all children achieve their full potential in Art.
 Each year/unit of work builds upon previous learning, recapping key skills and vocabulary.
 Children record from direct observation, use a range of visual stimuli and their own experiences to create their own art, using a range of different mediums and processes.

+Aims

+The national curriculum for art and design aims to ensure that all pupils:

+produce creative work, exploring their ideas and recording their experiences

+become proficient in drawing, painting, sculpture and other art, craft and design techniques

+evaluate and analyse creative works using the language of art, craft and design

+know about great artists, craft makers and designers, and understand the historical and cultural development of their art forms.

+Attainment targets by the end of each key stage, pupils are expected to know, apply and understand the matters, skills and processes specified in the relevant programme of study.

+Art and design - EYFS

+Nursery and Reception (Taken from the Early Years Framework)

+The development of children's artistic and cultural awareness supports their imagination and creativity.
+It is important that children have regular opportunities to engage with the arts, enabling them to explore and play with a wide range of media and materials.
+The quality and variety of what children see, hear and participate in is crucial for developing their understanding, self-expression, vocabulary and ability to communicate through the arts.
+The frequency, repetition and depth of their experiences are fundamental to their progress in interpreting and appreciating what they hear, respond to and observe.

 The children will learn about exploring and using media and materials; they will safely use and explore a variety of materials, tools and techniques; experiment with colour, design, texture, form and function (Early Learning Goal).